About CVS Caremark

 Pharmacy Network

-The CVS Caremark Pharmacy Network features more than 200 pharmacies statewide and more the 68,000 pharmacies nationwide, including major retailers and local pharmacies.
+The CVS Caremark Pharmacy Network features more than 200 pharmacies statewide and more than 68,000 pharmacies nationwide, including major retailers and local pharmacies.
 Discover which pharmacies will accept your coverage with our Pharmacy Locator.

 Retail 90 pharmacies: Save when filling a maintenance prescription at a Retail 90 pharmacy, where a member pays two times the 30-day copay for a 90-day supply.
 Retail 90 pharmacies include CVS, Costco, Safeway, Sam’s Club, Times, Walgreens, and Walmart pharmacies.